GFDRR/rdl-website-new/pages/home.md

   enabled: true
   align: left
   image: "/assets/images/gen/content/content-2-thumbnail.webp"
-  heading: "Introducing the Risk Data Library Standard (RDLS)"
+  heading: "Risk Data Library Standard (RDLS)"
   sub_heading: "The RDLS is an open data standard that provides a common description of the data used and produced in risk assessments, including hazard, exposure, vulnerability, as well as loss & damage data."
   buttons:
     enabled: true